ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 there is little
 academic literature on spreadsheets.
-[MCLU2006] discusses object oriented spreadsheets that introduces a sophisticated object model but fails to recognize the requirements of Novices to have a simple way to evaluate equations.
+[MCLU2006] discusses object oriented spreadsheets that introduce a sophisticated object model.
+But this work fails to recognize the requirements of Novices to have a simple way to evaluate equations.
-[JONE2003] describes a way that users can implement functions within a spreadsheet to get reuse, but the approach requires considerable user effort and does not address reuse of spreadsheet formulas in a larger software system.
+[JONE2003] describes a way that users can implement functions within a spreadsheet to get reuse.
+However, the approach is somewhat complex, and does not address reuse of formulas outside the spreadsheet environment.
+Industry has had significant
-Outside of academia there has been significant interest in innovating spreadsheets.
+interest in innovating spreadsheets.
 Google Fusion Tables [GONZ2010] and the "Tables" feature of Microsoft Excel ref?? use column formulas to avoid a common source of errors, the need to copy formulas as rows are added/deleted from a table.
-The Pyspread [PYSPREAD] project uses Python as the formula language, which gives formulas access to thousands of Python packages.
+The Pyspread [PYSPREAD] project uses Python as the formula language, but formulas cannot be Python scripts.
 A more radical approach is taken by
 STENCILA [STENCILA],
 a document system that provides ways to execute code that